srlinuxeurope/DCFPartnerHackathon/docs/srlinux/intermediate/nos-srl-activity-12.md

 - You have made the behavior of SR Linux dynamic using event handling
 - You have worked with YANG modeled data

-If you're hungry for more have a go at another activity, or try a similar activity on SR OS: ([Automatic update of interface descriptions using the event handler](../../sros/intermediate/nos-sros-activity-08.md){:target="_blank"}).
+If you're hungry for more have a go at another activity!